Lecture Notes in Statistical Mechanics and Mesoscopics

 \sheadC{The Carnot Cycle paradigm}

 A {\em strict adiabatic process} is a quasi-static process during which the system is totally isolated from the environment.
 For such process we have the adiabatic theorem.
 Namely, assuming that the motion is chaotic the system that has been prepared with definite energy~$E$ will remain on the the same adiabatic surface (classical version) or in the same energy level (quantum version) if a parameter~$X$ is being changed very slowly.
 If the system is prepared with probability $p_n$ in some energy shell (classical) or energy level (quantum) then this probability will not change during the process, and hence also the entropy will remain constant.
 In the classical version $n$ is the phase space volume of the evolving energy surface, while in the quantum mechanical formulation it is the index that labels the energy levels.
-In the classical limit ${n\in[0,\infty]}$, and the associated energy is denoted as $E_n(X)$.
+In the classical limit ${n\in[0,\infty]}$, and the associated energy is denoted as $E=\epsilon_n(X)$.

-We can represent all the possible {\em canonical} states of a system as points in ${(X,T)}$ space.
-The thermo-adiabatic lines connects points that have the same entropy.
+We can represent all the possible states of a system as points in ${(X,S,E)}$ space as described in a previous section.
+The thermo-adiabatic lines connects canonical points that have the same entropy.
+Such lines are going along the "floor" of the ${(X,S,E)}$ space.
 A {\em thermo-adiabatic process} is defined as a quasi-static process along a thermo-adiabatic line.
 We can think of such process as composed of many infinitesimal steps, where each step consists of a strict adiabatic process followed by a contact interaction with a bath that has the appropriate temperature.

-To see that the quesi-static limit exists, note the following: If a system is prepared in a canonical state $E_n(X_0)$, Then its energy after a strict adiabatic process is ${E^* > E_n(X)}$ for any $X$ away from~$X_0$.
+To see that the quasi-static limit exists, note the following: If a system is prepared in a canonical state $E_{\text{eq}}(X_0,S)$, Then its energy after a strict adiabatic process is ${E^* > E_{\text{eq}}(X,S)}$ for any $X$ away from~$X_0$.
 For a small variation $dX$ the energy difference can be expanded as ${dE^* \propto dX^2}$.
-If after such a variation the system is connected to a bath that has the appropriate temperature, it would relax to a canonical state with the same entropy.
-This relaxation involves an entropy production ${dS=dE^*/T}$.
-Integrating $dS$ over the whole process we see that in the quesi-static limit the entropy production is zero.
+If after such a variation the system is connected to a bath that has the {\em appropriate} temperature, such that $S(T;X)=S$, it would relax to a canonical state with the same entropy, but with the lower energy $E_{\text{eq}}(X,S)$.
+This relaxation involves an entropy production ${dS^{\text{env}} = dE^*/T}$ due to the release of energy to the bath.
+Integrating $dS^{\text{env}}$ over the whole process we see that in the quasi-static limit the entropy production goes to zero.

 A strict Carnot cycle involves only two heat baths.
 The cycle $(ABB^*CDD^*)$ is illustrated in the Figure.
 The initial preparation is canonical at~$A(T_1,X_A)$.
 The process from $A(T_1,X_A)$ to $B^*(X_B)$ is {\em strictly} adiabatic.
 At the end of this stage the obtained state is not canonical.
 The process from $B^*(X_B)$ to $B(X_B,T_2)$ is the equilibration due to contact with a bath that has the temperature~$T_2$.
 It is an irreversible relaxation process in which the system goes to a lower energy with the same entropy.
 At the end of this process the obtained state is canonical.
 The process form $B(X_B,T_2)$ to $C(X_C,T_2)$ is quasi-static in {\em contact} with the same heat bath.
 The process from $C(X_C,T_2)$ to $D^*(X_D)$ is {\em strictly} adiabatic.
 The process from $D^*(X_D)$ to $D(X_D,T_1)$ and later back to $A(T_1,X_A)$ is in contact with the heat bath~$T_1$.